-Other Public Schools: If your child transfers schools, his/her discipline records will be sent to the new school without your consent.
-If you move to a new district, your child's disciplinary record may impact the enrollment decision of the district.
-In Delaware, a district can refuse to enroll your child because of his/her disciplinary record.
+Other public schools: If your child transfers to a different school, the original school will send your child's discipline records to the new school without your consent.
+If your child moves to a new school in another district, your child's disciplinary record might be considered by the new school in their decision whether to enroll your child.
+In the state of Delaware, a district can refuse to enroll your child because of a disciplinary record in another district.

-Colleges: The federal Family Educational Rights and Privacy Act (FERPA) gives parents access to most school records and prevents their release to most third parties, including colleges, without the parents' written consent.
+Colleges: Colleges should not have access to a student's disciplinary history.
+The federal Family Educational Rights and Privacy Act (FERPA) gives parents access to most school records and prevents their release to most third parties without the parents' written consent.
 So schools may not release disciplinary records to colleges without written consent from a parent, or from students who are 18 years old or legally emancipated.
-However, some colleges may ask students about their disciplinary history.
+However, some colleges ask students who are applying whether they were ever disciplined in high school.